 Mum recalled later in life that, “One patient who was so big I had to get on the table to manipulate him.
 I told him he was weak and in a mess.”
 The next patient came in and asked me, “Did you know that he was the Australian wood chop Champion?”
 She later tried to get a lecturer’s position for Physiotherapy at the Qld Uni but clashed with the man in charge saying they were so out of date.
 She had taught at St Thomas’ Hospital, London for a while.
 She learnt how to sell a bone so she could sell her instructions to her patients!
 It was a long trip driving to Brisbane in the open air, four hours, with lots of corners and lots of bush.
 My parents always allowed an hour extra to the drive to allow for punctures.

-His surgery was the first building after the Bridge on the corner of the steep hill to the dairy beside the main road.
+His surgery was on the left corner of the second road right after the railway bridge up the steep hill to the dairy.
 We picked the milk up from the dairy in a billy.
 We all learnt to swing it without a lid most of the way home.

 The Dentist had a small waiting room and square surgery with a big chair in it.
 I don’t think there was any running water.
 A cup of water… to sip from and spit.
 I had shocking teeth having eaten too many sweets and biscuits and didn’t clean my teeth well.
 He had an old-fashioned drill and gave no injections.
 He had no feelings for his patients, or maybe it was a way to get the job done while one was out to it.
 The pain and noise as it ground and ground at my teeth was terrible, and he never stopped when my nerves were on edge.
 I can still see the pole top and its wire through a small window trying to distract my mind.
 Many times I passed out and then amalgam was stuffed in.
 I had to wait for my brother’s turn and then walk home.
 My brother had lovely teeth and I caught him once feeding in the shed on the horse’s molasses and hay.
 He loved it.
 I tried it but couldn’t cope with the hay.